 – Opaque specks of saliva suspended in the water

-For lots more information on how to diagnose and treat a Candida overgrowth, take a look at our Ultimate Candida Diet treatment program.
+For lots more information on how to diagnose a Candida overgrowth, including which tests to order and how to interpret them, take a look at our Ultimate Candida Diet treatment program.